“In one day one can experience the horrors of hell; there is plenty of time for that.”

 As a matter of fact, in this century everything has been unmasked, everything has at least once shown its true face, has revealed itself as what it actually is.
 The soldier as a professional murderer, politics as criminal wheeler-dealing, capitalism as a large scale enterprise for annihilating people, equipped with cremation ovens, the law as a set of rules for dirty deals, the freedom of the world as a prison for people, anti-semitism as Auswitz, national sentiments as genocide.

-The, provocative for sure, title of this text is derived from the Japanese writer’s Kenzaburo Oe debut book.
+The, provocative for sure, title of this text is derived from the first book of the Japanese writer Kenzaburo Oe.

 During World War II a dog-slayer had gone to Oe’s village, following orders of the headquarters to slay all of the dogs and remove and take their skin for military usage.